Global Engagement Studies Institute (GESI)

 The Global Engagement Studies Institute (GESI) is a study abroad program that provides undergraduates with the knowledge, tools, and experiences to partner with communities to confront shared global challenges.
 GESI provides opportunities in collaborative experiential learning – opportunities that develop global leaders while contributing to the sustainable development of communities in which our students work and learn.
 Working in internships, interdisciplinary teams of students join the efforts of local organizations to advance community-driven change.
 If you are looking for a program where you learn by doing and are ready to challenge yourself in the pursuit of global social change, GESI is for you.

 - GESI is one study abroad program with different location options

 - Applicants are assigned to an internship based on their preferred location and sector interests

 - All students live with a host family

 - All years in undergrad and all majors/minors are eligible

-- Attend a required GESI information session or view a recording to learn more about the program and location-specific details.
-Select your preferred GESI location.
+- View a recording of the GESI information session to learn more about the program and location-specific details before scheduling your advising appointment or interview.

 - Complete your application to a specific GESI location.
 Applicants will select a specific GESI location and one alternative location preference.

 - Schedule a program interview with the appropriate GESI advisor

 GESI staff will review applications with attention to your: